SixArm/usv/README.md

 USV works with many kinds of tools.
 Any tool that can parse the USV characters will work.
 We use awk, sed, grep, rg, miller, etc.

 USV works with many kinds of languages.
 Any language that can handle UTF-8 character encoding and rendering should work.
-We use C, C++, C#, Elixir, Erland, Go, Java, JavaScript, Julia, Kotlin, Perl, PHP, Python, R, Ruby, Rust, Swift, TypeScript, etc.
+We use C, C++, C#, Elixir, Erlang, Go, Java, JavaScript, Julia, Kotlin, Perl, PHP, Python, R, Ruby, Rust, Swift, TypeScript, etc.

 ## Why use USV?